 If you don't get continuity with the wheel magnet next to the sensor, try another magnet, hand-held.
 Hold the magnet right up against the sensor on the same side of the sensor that the wheel magnet would normally be on.
-If the circuit is still open, the wire is bad.
-If you get continuity with a hand-held magnet but not with the wheel magnet, the wheel magnet and sensor need to be moved closer together.
+If the circuit is still open, the wire, or reed switch, is bad.
+If you get continuity with a hand-held magnet but not with the wheel magnet, the wheel magnet and sensor need to be moved closer together or realigned.

 The better models of Avocet computers work on a different principle from all others.
 The Avocet sensor is not a magnetic switch, but a coil of wire.
 As the 20-pole magnet ring rotates past the coil in the sensor, a small electric current is generated.
 You can test this with an AC voltmeter.
 Spinning the wheel by hand, you should be able to measure an AC voltage of around 50 millivolts at the handlebar terminals.

-If you test with a continuity tester or ohmmeter, you should get continuity regardless of magnet position.
+If you test with a continuity tester or ohmmeter, you should get continuity -- though not a complete short circuit -- regardless of magnet position.
 Unlike most cyclecomputers, the Avocet system allows you to replace just the wire, without replacing the sensor or the handlebar mount.

 (The Avocet models 15 and 25, and others, use conventional reed switches with single spoke magnets.)